cozy/cozy-libs/packages/cozy-doctypes/README.md

 #### `createdByApp`

 `createdByApp` is the slug of an application / konnector that creates the document.
 This information is used for cozy metadatas (see the [metadatas documentation](https://github.com/cozy/cozy-doctypes#document-metadata) to learn more).
-If we provide this, then the metadata can be automatically added to any created or updated document:
+If we provide this, the metadata is automatically added to any created or updated document:

 ```js
 Simpson.createdByApp = 'my-awesome-simpsons-konnector'